-There may be exceptional circumstances, where the use of patient identifiable information and confidential patient information in research and clinical audit outweighs issues of privacy for public good.
+There may be exceptional circumstances, where the use of patient identifiable information in research outweighs issues of privacy for public good.
 The Confidentiality Advisory group of the Health Research Authority has been given the powers provided under Section 251 of the NHS Act (2006) (formerly Section 60 of the Health and Social Care Act 2001) in such circumstances.
 It is important to note that Section 251 permits the temporary setting aside of the common law duty of confidentiality but does not set aside the requirements of the Data Protection Act.